Skip to content

 • batch-produce — manual trigger

-• produce-article — manual trigger (concurrency: 5)
+• produce-article — manual trigger

 • publish-articles — manual trigger

-• cornerstone-update — manual trigger
+• republish-articles — manual trigger

-Create Work Pool
+Create Work Pools

 fly ssh console -C "uv run prefect work-pool create content-pool --type process"